Alex-LO-cyb/Phishing-Attack-Simulator/README.md

 3 - You will land on this page

 ## ![image](https://github.com/user-attachments/assets/0377eb62-dbc5-4143-a8cf-d8cfd0b21924)
+## Ref1 : Creating a New Project on Railway from a Forked GitHub Repository

 4 - Next choose Deploy from GitHub repo > Configure GitHub app > Choose only selected repositories and Select the gophish repo > Install & Authorize

 ## ![image](https://github.com/user-attachments/assets/71c38b01-796d-4c87-b8e2-e47ef79e69ab)
+## Ref2 : Authorizing and Selecting the Gophish Repository for Deployment

 5 - Click on your gophish's project > Settings > Generate Domain and select port 3333

 ## ![image](https://github.com/user-attachments/assets/08242aaf-29de-4393-b897-20d6b22e4f39)
+## Ref3 : Generating a Public Domain for the Gophish Instance

 6 - Next, in the Variables tab, create a new variable PORT with the value 3333

 ## ![image](https://github.com/user-attachments/assets/46c46f57-681f-49f9-8d60-560a5a0ee3bb)
+## Ref4 : Setting the PORT Environment Variable in Railway

 7 - Under Deployments, click View Logs for the latest deployment, and find an entry similar to Please login with the username admin and the password

 ## ![image](https://github.com/user-attachments/assets/6b318532-a111-46e3-adc7-3036a885bf40)
+## Ref5 : Retrieving Gophish Admin Credentials from Deployment Logs

 8 - Finally, edit the config.json file in your forked Gophish repository, and make the following changes: